ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

 Refer to the architecture diagram [here](https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-identity#use-pod-identities).

 **Prerequisites:**
-1. Readers are required to complete Sections A thru G in the [parent project](https://github.com/ganrad/aks-aspnet-sqldb-rest) before proceeding with the hands-on labs in this sub-project.
+1. Readers are required to complete Sections A thru G in the [parent project](https://github.com/ganrad/aks-aspnet-sqldb-rest) before proceeding with the hands-on labs in this project.

 Readers are advised to go thru the following on-line resources before proceeding with the hands-on sections.
 - [Azure AAD Pod Identity](https://github.com/Azure/aad-pod-identity)
 - [Azure/Kubernetes Key Vault FlexVolume Driver](https://github.com/Azure/kubernetes-keyvault-flexvol)

-## A. Deploy Azure Key Vault FlexVolume Driver on AKS cluster
+## A. Deploy an Nginx Ingress Controller on the AKS Cluster
 **Approx. time to complete this section: 10 minutes**

+An ingress controller provides reverse proxy, configurable traffic routing and TLS termination for applications (Web Services) deployed on the AKS cluster.
+The ingress controller acts as a single entry point for all external HTTP traffic inbound into the cluster and intelligently routes the calls to the respective application service end-points.

+In this project, we will deploy an [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) and configure it to intercept and route HTTP calls to the Claims API microservice.

-Follow the steps below to provision the FlexVolume driver on the AKS cluster.
+Follow the steps below to provision the Nginx Ingress Controller on the AKS cluster.
+You can also refer to the steps in the AKS documentation [here](https://docs.microsoft.com/en-us/azure/aks/ingress-basic).

 1. Login into the Linux VM via SSH.